BuiltbyJaime/summer-chores/README.md

 Each chore is:
 - Simulated with a `setTimeout()` to introduce delay
-- Conditioned on the person's **energy level**, using a probabilistic `useEnergy()` function
+- Conditioned on the person's **energy level**, using a probabilistic `useEnergy()` function.
-- Connected to the next chore via **callbacks**

 If the person "runs out of energy" (i.e. `useEnergy()` returns false), they "fall asleep" and stop working.

-This project is intentionally written in a **callback-based style** to illustrate "callback hell" and the importance of control flow in asynchronous JavaScript.
+This project contains 3 files that demonstrates 3 iterations of asynchronus code to display the importance of control flow in asynchronous JavaScript.

 ---
+callbackVersion.js -
+ a **callback-based style** to illustrate "callback hell."

+promiseVersion.js -
+ Refactors the callback version using JavaScript Promises and .then() chains.

+asyncAwaitVersion.js -
+ Uses async/await for a clean, modern, and readable approach to asynchronous logic.

+ Includes proper try...catch for handling failed tasks.

 ## 🔧 Requirements